mixonic/guides/source/getting-started/core-concepts.md

 When visiting a URL, Ember attempts to be smart about what models should be loaded.
 For example, if you visit the `/posts` URL an index of all existing `Post` models will be fetched.

-## Controllers

-Modern Ember applications don't often use controllers.
-When they do, their responsibility is strictly limited to two avenues:

-* Controllers maintain state based on the current route.
-* User actions pass through the controller layer when moving from a component to a route.

-The context of templates rendered by the router is a corresponding controller.
-Ember's following of "convention over configuration" means you should only create a controller if you need one.
-If not, everything continues to "Just Work".

 ## Routes